yochaigal/cairn/wip/2e/wilderness-exploration.md

 1. The **Warden** describes the current **point** or **region** on the map and how the path, weather, terrain, or party status might affect **travel speed**.
 The party plots or adjusts a given course towards their destination.
 2. Each party member chooses a single **Wilderness Action**.
 The **Warden** narrates the results for each and then rolls on the [**Wilderness Events**](#wilderness-events) table.
 The party responds to the results.
 3. The **players** and the **Warden** record any loss of resources and new conditions (i.e. torch use, _deprivation_, etc), and the cycle repeats.

+> Roll on the table below each day for the appropriate season.
+If the "**Extreme**" weather result is rolled twice in a row, the weather turns to "**Catastrophic**".
+A squall becomes a hurricane, a storm floods the valley, etc.

 ## Wilderness Events